sreejutr/SampleGitProj/README.md

 # SampleGitProj
-Proj to play with Git and eclipse
+Proj to play with Git and eclipse and to study some more..